 Following is the list of available tools for working with netCDF data.

 You can add a classic netCDF raster layer or a multidimensional raster layer using the Multidimensional Raster Layer option in the drop-down list for the Add Data button .
-For more details, please refer to Working with a multidimensional raster layer.
+For more details, refer to Working with a multidimensional raster layer.